Our Care Philosophy

 Foothills Country Hospice offers 24 HR nursing care consisting of Registered Nurses (RN), Licensed Practical Nurses (LPN) and Health Care Aides (HCA).
 There is always an RN on duty 24/7.
 The Medical Director and attending physicians are responsible for patients’ medical care and there is a Palliative Care Specialist available on call 24/7.
 Our Palliative Care Specialist, attending physicians and interdisciplinary teams meet weekly to discuss patient care plans.

-The Spiritual Care Director is part of our health care team and is available for spiritual discussion and consultation, or simply a supportive visit.
-The Spiritual Care Director can also liaise with the patient’s faith community or make arrangements with local clergy and pastoral care.
-We also offer a Wednesday afternoon Christian Interdenominational Spiritual Service followed by tea and treats.
+Spiritual support is part of our holistic approach to end-of-life care.
+We are happy to arrange spiritual discussion and consultation, or simply a supportive visit with spiritual care providers in our community.
+Upon request, we will also liaise with the resident’s faith community or make arrangements with local clergy and pastoral care.

 There is no one size fits all solution when it comes to grief.
 Everyone’s circumstances are different and each person grieves differently.
-At the Foothills Country Hospice, we offer a monthly drop-in grief support group for families grieving loved ones.
-Specially trained volunteers will also call bereaved families once per month (for up to 1 yr) to offer a compassionate ear.
+At the Foothills Country Hospice, we offer three types of bereavement programming to suite the differing needs of our clients.
+All grief programs are open to anyone in the communities we serve who has experienced a loss.
 Learn more

 As part of our health care team, our Social Worker is available to provide support to patients and their loved ones.
 The Social Worker will meet with patients to learn about their life/family history; listen to their expressed needs and help their families determine what is most important; and offer resource information on financial concerns, legal issues, end-of-life planning and family concerns.